 The Natpro Tube has the same content and concentration as the airless pump, however

 • Each tube contains 60 grams (2 oz) of cream and 2,000mg progesterone

+Natpro contains only vegetable substances.
+No animal has suffered or will ever suffer because of its production or use.
 Natpro progesterone cream does not contain any toxic substances – such as growth hormones – found in today’s animal products.
-You are protected!
+You are protected.

 The formulation for Natpro progesterone cream has remained almost unchanged since it was originally developed in the years 1996/7.
 Well, that’s now changed.

 The pursuit of an organic natural progesterone cream that is free of both “parabens” and “PEG” has long remained my dream and its now been realized.
-It’s taken a long time coming and I’ll make no secret of the fact that the path has lead down many blind allies and hit many obstacles.
+Its taken a long time coming and I’ll make no secret of the fact that the path has lead down many blind allies and hit many obstacles.
 The real difficulty has been in getting a “paraben free” preservative system that doesn’t simply substitute another “unnatural” ingredient.

 What’s wrong with parabens?